 - Download our Moving to Spain Guide (PDF)

-Spain is one of the most popular expat destinations in Europe.
-Many expats are drawn in by the beautiful weather, laid-back lifestyle and spectacular beaches.
+Weighing up the pros and cons of living in Spain reveals why it remains one of Europe’s most popular expat destinations.
+Many people are drawn in by the beautiful weather, laid-back lifestyle and spectacular beaches.
 Like any country, though, living in Spain does come with a handful of drawbacks.
 Still, most expats would agree that the good by far outweighs the bad.

 Below are some of our pros and cons of moving to Spain.